samaystops4no1/algorithms/README.md

   * Shortest Path using BFS
   * Kruskals Algorithm to find minimum spanning tree
   * DFS iterative approach
+  * Tower of hanoi using two way BFS
 * Peak Finding Algorithm for a 2D matrix